Aims and Objectives (15 points maximum)

-Does the applicant adequately and clearly describe the intent of the project?
+Does the applicant adequately and clearly describe the intent, structure, and scope of the project?
 Are the goals clearly defined?
 Does the project promote teaching and learning?
 Will the project enhance learning?

 Significance of the Project (10 points maximum)